acelonoracle/acelon-oracle/README.md

-# Acurast Oracle Service
+# Acelon

 ## Overview

-Acurast Oracle is a decentralized price oracle service built on the Acurast network.
+Acelon is a decentralized price oracle service built on the Acurast network.
 It provides real-time cryptocurrency price data by aggregating information from multiple exchanges, ensuring high reliability and accuracy.

 ## Features